versioned/versioned-admin/README.md

 ## Backlog (Sprint)

+* Boolean field somehow broken now by coercion?

+* Array type not supported - remove for now or fix

+* Need coercion of number/integer types in DataFormField

 * Relationships one-to-many and many-to-many with *lots* of entries will probably crash the UI

 * Using relationship.name will not work with the UI.
 Turn off or add relationshipNames=0 for get